IN THE BEGINNING IT WAS FAST, NOT SLOW

 Donna has worked in healthcare for 40+ years, she started her career as a Nursing Assistant and retired as a Family Nurse Practitioner in Community Medicine.

 Mike retired as Deputy Chief of the Fire Department after a very long career- hence the name of the blog “Sarjeants On Fire”.
 They met when Donna was teaching paramedic school.
-They have raised 3 beautiful kids and have a large, supportive extended family.
+They have raised 3 beautiful kids, and 1 perfect Grandson in addition to a large and supportive extended family.